-Dufry is a global travel retail operator with over 2,300 duty-free and duty-paid shops in airports, cruise lines, seaports, railway stations and downtown tourist areas.
-We employ 17,795 employees (FTEs) across 64 countries and we represent over 1,000 different global and local brands in our stores.
-Dufry is part of the Swiss Market Index MID (SMIM) on the SIX Swiss Exchange and has a balanced share of large and small shareholders
+Dufry is a global travel retailer operating over 2,300 duty-free and duty-paid shops in airports, cruise lines, seaports, railway stations and downtown tourist areas.
+In 2021, we employed 19,946 employees (FTEs) across 66 countries, and we represent over 1,000 different, most renowned global and local brands in our stores.
+Dufry is part of the Swiss Market Index MID (SMIM) as well as the SXI Swiss Sustainability 25 Index of the SIX Swiss Exchange and has a balanced mix of large and small shareholders.

-This sustainability report has been prepared following the guidelines of the Global Reporting Initiative (GRI) Standards, Core Option, and covers our environmental, social and governance (ESG) activities, performance and approach for the year 2020 focusing on the topics we have determined to be of greatest importance for Dufry and its stakeholders.
-Compared to our 2019 report, in 2020 we are voluntarily reporting information related to three additional GRI indicators: Emissions, Environmental Compliance and Public Policy.
-The decision to start reporting on these indicators was in response to Dufry's commitment for greater transparency and gives stakeholders a better understanding of our ESG strategy, despite the fact that these topics have not been defined as material for Dufry.
+This sustainability report has been prepared following the guidelines of the Global Reporting Initiative (GRI) Standards: Core Option, and covers our environmental, social and governance (ESG) activities, performance and approach for the year 2021 focusing on the topics we have determined to be of greatest importance for Dufry and its stakeholders.
+As already started in the 2020 ESG Report, in 2021 we continued to voluntarily report information related to three additional GRI indicators: Emissions, Environmental Compliance and Public Policy.
+The decision to start reporting on these indicators is in response to Dufry's commitment for greater transparency and to give stakeholders a better understanding of our ESG strategy.